bruno-mendes-96/Data-Modeling-Cassadra-Project2/README.md

 The <code>etl.py</code> file contains functions that extract, transform and load the CSV files into the NoSQL database.

-<code>test.py</code> is a file that run test and answers business questions.
+<code>test.py</code> is a file that gives answers business questions.

 <h1> Data description </h1>